Michael Govan

 MG

-A lot of my art engaged the notion of the ‘copy’.
-The idea was my entire year’s work would fit on six sheets of paper photocopy.
+A lot of my art at the time engaged the notion of the copy.
+The idea was that my entire year’s work could fit on six photocopied sheets of paper.
 It was a schizophrenic existence.
-At the time, Tom Krens became director of the Guggenheim.
-I guess he asked three or four people to work with him, one other person in particular and none of them would do it, and so he asked me if I would come help him for a few years.
+Around then, Tom Krens had been named director of the Guggenheim.
+I guess he asked three or four people to join him—at least one other person seriously—and none of them said yes.
+So he asked me if I’d come help him for a few years.
 He needed a Deputy Director.
-He was going to this new museum from Williamstown.
-He had been named director and he needed a couple of people he trusted.
-Totally new environment.

 EO